OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

     :::image type="content" source="../images/azure-extension-create-storage-account.png" alt-text="Selecting Storage accounts > Create Storage Account in the Azure extension.":::

-1. Select and hold (or right-click) your storage account and select **Configure Static Website**.
+1. Right-click your storage account and select **Configure Static Website**.
 You'll be asked to enter the index document name and the 404 document name.
 Change the index document name from the default `index.html` to **`taskpane.html`**.
 You may also change the 404 document name but are not required to.
-1. Select and hold (or right-click) your storage account again and this time select **Browse Static Website**.
+1. Right-click your storage account again and this time select **Browse Static Website**.
 From the browser window that opens, copy the website URL.
 1. In VS Code, open your project's manifest file (`manifest.xml`) and change all references to your localhost URL (such as `https://localhost:3000`) to the URL you've copied.
 This endpoint is the static website URL for your newly created storage account.
 Save the changes to your manifest file.
 1. Open a command line prompt or terminal window and go to the root directory of your add-in project.
 Run the following command to prepare all files for production deployment.